 When my parents bought, the average Canadian home ran about $28,000, roughly three times a typical household's income.
 That 3-to-4 times ratio had held for decades, and it held for them too.
 A single income could carry a house.

 Then the 1970s happened.
-After the promising start of my birth, things deteriorated rapidly.
+While the decade began with the promising start of my birth, things deteriorated rapidly.
 The 1973 oil shock lit a fire under prices, and inflation climbed from about 4% in 1971 to a peak of 12.9% in 1981.
 The Bank of Canada's answer was a sledgehammer: five-year fixed mortgage rates hit an astonishing 21.5% in 1981.
-Let that sink in the next time you are grumbling about 4%.
+Let that sink in the next time you are grumbling about 5%.

 Here is the part people forget, though.
 It was painful, but affordability never actually broke.
 Home prices roughly tracked inflation, which roughly tracked wages.
 By 1981 prices had roughly tripled, and incomes had climbed right alongside them, so the house still cost a family in the neighbourhood of three to four times what they earned.
-My parents got mugged on the interest rate, but the price tag relative to their paycheque stayed sane.
-My advice to my parents at the time was to consider that the pain was real and it was front-loaded, and once rates came down, anyone who had bought early was sitting on a very comfortable pile of equity.
+My parents got mugged - yes politely so by a guy in a business suit but still a mugging- on the interest rate, but the price tag relative to their paycheque stayed sane.
+The advice I gave to my parents at the time was to consider that the pain was real but it was front-loaded, and once rates came down, anyone who had bought early was sitting on a very comfortable pile of equity.

 Generation Two — Me, the Early 2000s